Open Letter to Congressman Doug LaMalfa

 (7) Since the early 1970's, US government policy toward Taiwan has been characterized as "strategic ambiguity," and the status of Taiwan has been held to be "undetermined."

 (8) Even in the eyes of some well-known legal scholars, Taiwan appears to fully meet the conditions for "statehood" in Article 1 of the Montevideo Convention of 1934.
-Yet as of September 2005, Taiwan has been denied admission to the United Nations for thirteen years in a row.
+Yet Taiwan has been continually denied admission to the United Nations.

 (9) Taiwan was admitted to the World Trade Organization as a separate customs territory, and not as a sovereign nation.
 However, Taiwan has repeatedly been denied admission to the World Health Organization.